sf-wdi-gaia/project-vagabond/readme.md

 You will work in groups of 3-4, and we expect you to **pair program** for the majority of the time you're writing code.

-During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and your next steps to your teammates.
+During morning scrums and in smaller check-ins throughout the day, clearly communicate your current status and next steps to your teammates.
 Use a kanban-style scrum board such as **Trello** to organize tasks (<a href="https://trello.com/b/JPdt327u/vagabond" target="_blank">example Trello board</a>).

 Commit changes at least once for each user story.
 Consider creating **automated tests** or even implementing TDD for any complex application behavior.